blankRSD/basic-MVC/README.md

 # basic-MVC
-A self made model view controller for study purpose
+A self made model view controller for study purpose.
+This is the branch with twig template engine.